Know the New Hiking How-tos

-Terrace Pond Loop via Terrace Pond Red and Terrace Pond South Trails (longer loop) from Clinton Road
+Terrace Pond Loop via Terrace Pond West and Terrace Pond Circular Trails from Clinton Road

 Directions to trailhead

 Take I-287 to Exit 57 (Skyline Drive) and continue on Skyline Drive to its western terminus at Greenwood Lake Turnpike (County Route 511).
 Turn right and proceed north on Greenwood Lake Turnpike.
-When you reach a fork at 8.4 miles, bear right to continue on Warwick Turnpike (still County Route 511).
+When you reach a fork at 8.3 miles, bear right to continue on Warwick Turnpike (still County Route 511).
 Proceed for another 2.3 miles and turn left onto Clinton Road.
-Continue on Clinton Road for 1.7 miles to a large parking area on the right side of the road, about 0.2 mile south of a gas pipeline crossing (and just north of the entrance to the Wildcat Mountain Wilderness Site - Project U.S.E.).
-This parking area is designated as P7 on Map #116, although it is not signed as such on the ground.
+Continue on Clinton Road for 1.7 miles to a large parking area (designated as P7) on the right side of the road, about 0.2 mile south of a gas pipeline crossing (and just north of the entrance to the Wildcat Mountain Wilderness Site - Project U.S.E.).

 When you're ready to continue, bear left at the fork and continue along the white trail, parallel to the pond.
 After passing another viewpoint over the pond, you'll come to a T-intersection, where the blue-blazed Terrace Pond North Trail joins from the right.
 Turn left, now following both white and blue blazes.

 Just beyond, the trail descends very steeply.
 You'll need to use both your hands and your feet to make your way down the steep rock faces.
 At the base of the descent, the trail crosses the outlet of the pond on logs.
 This crossing can be extremely difficult in wet periods.
 The trail now climbs, steeply in places, over rock ledges and outcrops, soon reaching another junction, marked by a triple white blaze (indicating that the Terrace Pond Circular Trail technically begins and ends here).